so-dang-cool/dt/mdbook/user-guide/src/tutorial/repl.md

 ```

 We've used `:` to bind a single value to `name`, and used `def` to bind (and
-re-bind!) the execution of a quote of values (including commands!) to `greet`.
+re-bind!) the execution of a quote of values (including the `name` command!) to
-Coming from other languages, `:` will fill the role of binding "variables" and
+`greet`.
+Coming from other languages, `:` will fill the role of binding
-`def` will fill the role of defining "functions" or "procedures."
+"variables" and `def` will fill the role of defining "functions."
 In dt terms,
-we'll call these both definitions of commands.
+we'll call both of these definitions commands.

-Let's change the name:
+Let's redefine `name` and `greet` again:

 ```
 » "Bernice" \name: